Civil Rights & Constitutional Law

 The False Claims Act (31 U.S.C. §§ 3729) imposes liability on persons and companies who defraud the federal government, and offers various incentives to those whistleblowers who discover and report it.

 Fraud under the False Claims Act can occur in any of several ways.
-Your employer may affirmatively present a "false claim," such as when a doctor submits a fraudulent claim for Medicare reimbursement, or when a defense contractor inflates the number of hours his employees actually worked on a project.
+Your employer may affirmatively present a "false claim," such as when a doctor submits a fraudulent claim for Medicare reimbursement (healthcare fraud), or when a defense contractor inflates the number of hours his employees actually worked on a project.
 But False Claims Act liability also arises if a person or company seeks to "avoid or decrease" an obligation to the government, or merely creates a "false record or statement" related to a fraudulent claim.

 Importantly, the False Claims Act includes a so-called "qui tam" provision that allows "whistleblowers" to file lawsuits against the offending persons or companies.
 Although, technically, such suits are brought on the federal government's behalf, successful whistleblowers stand to receive a portion (typically 15-25 percent) of any damages recovered.
 Such damages can often be substantial, since the Act provides for a tripling of the government's damages as well as for civil penalties of between $5,500 and $11,000 per violation.